VArtzy/VArtzy/README.md

 ## Connect with Me 📬

 Want to connect or collaborate?
 I'm always open to new opportunities and discussions.
-Find me on social media through the links below – let's chat!
+Find me on social media through the links below.
+Let's chat!

 - 🔗 [LinkedIn](https://linkedin.com/in/farrelnikoson)
 - 📫 [Email](mailto:farrelnikoson@gmail.com)